RedQ/listbook-doc/installation.md

 3. Click `Upload Theme`
 4. Choose `listbook.zip` and click `Install Now`

+For better understanding the installation process please follow the below video url

 ### Few common issues when installing the theme

 **a.
 The “Broken theme and/or stylesheets missing” error is most common when you install or activate a new theme.**